-Blogs - 20%
+Blogs - 25%

 Each student is required to develop a blog as the center of his/her own online "presence" in the course.
 This will serve as a place for weekly discussion of the class reading.
-Blog responsibilities will rotate between writing original blog content and responding to the blogs of peers.
+Blog responsibilities include writing original blog content as well as responding to the blogs of peers.